nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Redo the command that was previously undone.

-Only these commands that changed HackNet can be undone:
+Only these commands that changed HackNet can be redone:
 * Add
 * Delete
 * Edit